Rsbuild Instance

 rsbuild.getNormalizedConfig

-Get the normalized Rsbuild config, this method must be called after the modifyRsbuildConfig hook is executed.
+Get the all normalized Rsbuild config or the Rsbuild config of a specified environment, this method must be called after the modifyRsbuildConfig hook is executed.

 Compared with the api.getRsbuildConfig method, the config returned by this method has been normalized, and the type definition of the config will be narrowed.
 For example, the undefined type of config.html will be removed.